Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 ~~~~~

 **Example 2 Case 5**

-The following syntax  will give all the circles of radius *Rad, *which are tangent to *C1 *and  *C2 *without discrimination of relative position:
+The following syntax  will give all the circles of radius *Rad*, which are tangent to *C1* and *C2* without discrimination of relative position:

 ~~~~~
 GccAna_Circ2d2TanRad  Solver(GccEnt::Unqualified(C1),